ayushsaklani/ayushsaklani.com/content/featured/Mastishk/index.md

   - NextJs
 ---

-AI powered chatbot with support for document based question answering support.
+AI powered chatbot with support for document based question answering.
+You can upload your PDF documents and ask question specifically based on the document.